 The room was dark, but he could hear his grandmother’s grunts and snores from the back of the room.
-Aware of the light next to her bed, he made his way, muffin in hand, toward the lamp.
-He snapped it on.
+Aware of the lamp next to her bed, he made his way, muffin in hand, toward it.
+He snapped the light on.

 The wolf had big eyes, a big nose, and what big teeth it had.
 It growled, saliva gathering at the corners of its mouth like a mad dog.
 Swiss stood petrified, but only for a second, because the wolf then leaped out from underneath the cozy blankets.
 Swiss found his feet and scrambled backwards, but he couldn’t take his eyes off the wolf because it actually wore one of his grandmothers long pink nightgowns.

 “Grandmother,” Swiss yelled, and then quickly scanned the room for any sign of her.
 Perhaps she hid under the bed or maybe in the closet.
 He didn’t want to even think of the obvious, but he didn’t have time to have a good look, because in the next instant, the wolf had lunged and pinned him to the hardwood floor.